 Students must be bilingual in English and Spanish, and proficient enough in both speaking and writing to be cleared for enrollment by the instructor.
 A pre-program language assessment will be conducted to ensure candidates can fluidly move information from English into Spanish and vice versa, both orally and in writing.

 Students must be fluent in Spanish and English and must provide proof of proficiency in both languages.
 Documentation of at least one the following from each list is needed to demonstrate proficiency.
 Please scan and email all documents to firstname.lastname@example.org.
+To avoid any potential security risks transferred through unsecured email, please remove references to social security numbers or confidential information on your documents prior to email submission.
 If you have several documents for one language, please scan them as one file for upload.
 Files must be received three business days prior to course start.
-Once documents are accepted, students will be added to the application course 183LA9999A so registration can occur.

 If students do not have documents from the list(s) to demonstrate proficiency, students can take the Oral Proficiency Interview by Computer (OPIc) placement exam through Language Testing International.
 The ACTFL OPIc is a 30-minute speaking test delivered online or over the phone.
 The OPIc assesses proficiency across the entire ACTFL scale.
 The cost of the proficiency test is $95 for each language tested and can be done conveniently from home and on your schedule.
 Students must have access to a computer with internet, microphone and video capability to take the exam.
-To schedule your exam, please visit, www.languagetesting.com.
-Please make sure to list UNLV Continuing Education on your application so we receive your results.
+Download directions on how to access and schedule the exam.
+Please note, you must choose Exam Level 4 to be evaluated for an advanced-mid level rating.
 If you do not have this capability but still need to take the exam, please contact us by email at email@example.com or by phone at 702-895-5099.

 Students who started the program prior to August 2018 and have earned a passing grade in any of the six courses are exempt from the proficiency requirements.